lakdev28/telegram-message-sender/README.md

 - Discord Bot Development

 **Other Programs:**
-I already have many programs that developed for Telegram and Discord, here are some of them:
+I already have many programs that developed for Telegram and Discord, here are some of them.
+If you interested in any of them please DM me.
 - Discord DM Send on Join
 - Discord Join Notifier
 - Daily English Word Dictionary Telegram Bot